News by Subject

 By Bob McIntosh, Career Trainer

-Okay, now Forbes magazine’s article, Top Executive Recruiters Agree There Are Only Three True Job Interview Questions, has confirmed what employers are looking for in candidates.
+Forbes magazine’s article, Top Executive Recruiters Agree There Are Only Three True Job Interview Questions, confirmed what employers are looking for in candidates.
 This is not new news.
-Employers want people who can 1) do the job, 2) will do the job, and 3) will fit in (or be tolerated).
+Employers want people who 1) can do the job, 2) will do the job, and 3) will fit in (or be tolerated).

 But there’s a fourth piece to the puzzle Forbes doesn’t mention, which is “can we afford you?”
 Unfortunately, this seems to be almost as important as the other three requirements, as evidenced by the phone screening, where you’ll most likely get the salary question.